Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

   * [User Interface](#user-interface)
 * [Resources](#resources)

-`Microsoft.Azure.IIoT.Deployment` is a command line application for deploying Industrial IoT solution.
+`Microsoft.Azure.IIoT.Deployment` is a command line application for deploying Industrial IoT platform.
-It takes care of deploying Azure infrastructure resources and microservices of Industrial IoT solution.
+It takes care of deploying Azure infrastructure resources and microservices of Industrial IoT platform.

-This replaces [services/deploy/deploy.ps1](../services/deploy/deploy.ps1) script, which similarly deployed Azure infrastructure resources and microservices.
-Main difference from infrastructure perspective is that `Microsoft.Azure.IIoT.Deployment` deploys microservices to an AKS cluster, while `deploy.ps1` uses a VM for that.
+The main difference compared to the [script based deployment](howto-deploy-all-in-one.md) option is that from an infrastructure perspective `Microsoft.Azure.IIoT.Deployment` deploys microservices to an Azure Kubernetes Service (AKS) cluster, while `deploy.ps1` runs the entire platform as a web application.

 ## Running Microsoft.Azure.IIoT.Deployment